 In this hands-on digital camera class have fun learning to create amazing optical camera illusions.
 Discover techniques for operating camera exposure modes, composing shots, and enhancing images.
-Bring to every class meeting: a camera, the user squide, the camera substantial USB connector cable, extra batteries, and a USB flash drive.
-(Fee-Based)
+Bring to every class meeting: a camera, the user squide, the camera substantial substa